greek-learner-texts/ChambersGreekWar/README.md

 ### Current Work:

-* formatting OCR text for the Greek narrative portion
+* reviewing & formatting OCR text for the Greek narrative portion

+The Greek text narrative portion of Chambers' reader is composed of 48 sections broken up into "parts" of twelve chapters each.
+The dot format hierarchy used is `Section.Paragraph.Line`.
+Zero-values in dot notation indicate headings.
+Parts are _not_ currently tracked in the files themselves but can be considered additional metadata.
+Section titles should be included in the format of `XX.00.00`.

+Cleanup and formatting is in progress.

 ### To-Do